 pediatrician Dr. Dana Stewart will need to evaluate your child’s medical and developmental history and behaviors in order to determine if further evaluation is necessary.
 If needed, a referral for further testing, diagnosis, and available resources will be made.

 How early can autism be detected?

-It is possible for our team here at Meadows Medical Center to diagnose a child as young as 18 months old with autism and refer for further testing, if needed; however, most of the time, parents don’t bring their child in for an evaluation
+It is possible for our team here at Meadows Medical Center to screen a child as young as 18 months old with autism and refer for further testing, if needed; however, most of the time, parents don’t bring their child in for an evaluation